samsquire/ideas6/README.md

 # 722. GraphQL is a parser read traversal

-# 723. A data structure to define the data structure
+# 723. A data structure to define the data structure that is event storeable

 ```